Moduli of hybrid curves I: Variations of canonical measures: Introduction

-Note that the measures $\mu_1^\can, \mu^\can_2, \dots$ do not live on the same space, so the first problem to handle consists in giving a precise mathematical meaning to the question.
-Moreover, once this has been taken care off, the answer to the question appears to be sensitive to the \emph{speed} and \emph{direction} of the convergence of the sequence.
+\begin{question} Consider a sequence of smooth compact Riemann surfaces $S_j$ of genus $g$ such that the corresponding points $s_j$ of $\mg_g$ converge to a point in $\mggbar{g}$.
+Let $\mu^\can_j$ be the canonical measure of $S_j$.
+What is the asymptotic behavior of the measures $\mu^\can_j$? \end{question} Since the measures $\mu^\can_j$ live on distinct surfaces, the first problem to handle consists in giving a precise mathematical meaning to the question.
+Moreover, once this has been taken care of, the answer to the question appears to be sensitive to the \emph{speed} and \emph{direction} of the convergence of the sequence of points $(s_j)$.
+Formalizing these points leads to the definition of new geometric objects called \emph{hybrid curves} and their \emph{moduli spaces}.

-Formalizing these points lead to the definition of hybrid curves and their moduli spaces studied in this paper.
+Although discovered in context with canonical measures, hybrid curves and their moduli spaces provide a framework in which several other questions can be answered as well, see Section~\ref{ss:FurtherWork} for a brief outlook on further developments.